nukri-tskvitaia/MathQuest/README.md

 .ConfigureAwait(false);
 ```

-5.2.5 **Search Email Endpoint:**
+5.2.5 **Search-Email Endpoint:**

-For password reset emails, use the following code in the SearchEmail endpoint.
+For password reset emails, use the following code in the `Search-Email` endpoint.
 Uncomment the relevant lines:

 ```csharp
 // Uncomment this code to send a password reset email